 Adjust seasoning to your taste.
 Serve hot on its own or paired with bread or rice.

-If you like what you see and would like to receive new recipe updates we'd love you to join our site or like us on Facebook.
+If you like what you see and would like to receive new recipe updates we’d love you to join our site, like us on Facebook or follow us on Pinterest.
 Thanks for stopping by Manila Spoon and happy browsing!